 Build first, then design

-Creating a proposal in Odia has two phases:- Journey Builder — Add services, content cards, pricing, and dates to build the trip day by day
+Creating a public Journey in Odia has two phases:- Journey Builder — Add services, content cards, pricing, and dates to build the trip day by day

-- Journey Designer — Choose the layout, card styles, and visibility settings that shape how your client experiences the proposal
+- Journey Designer — Choose the layout, card styles, and visibility settings that shape how your client experiences the public Journey

 Opening the Journey Designer

-The Journey Designer is accessed via the two orange buttons on any proposal or itinerary:- The orange eye button — opens the v2 preview where you can edit the layout and design settings
+Open Journey Designer from the eye preview button on a Journey:- The eye button opens the internal preview where you can edit layout and design settings

 - Page Layout — The overall structure of the page